Image courtesy of Mi Minhaz from Pixabay

 - What things are you spending time on that don’t support your highest priority?

-- What would happen if you stopped doing them?
+- What would happen if you stopped doing the non-supportive items from #3?

 Here is an excerpt from my novel, The Shift Squad, where ‘Teach’ Neil and the students discuss priorities in relation to the fictional character of Stan whom they are reading about.

-“The charts show what Stan spent his time on,” said Anna.
+“The chart shows what Stan spent his time on,” said Anna.

 “Yes, Anna.
 But also,” Neil said, pointing to the diagram, “it shows us what his priorities were.
 Were his priorities in or out of balance?”